Best Sundubu Jjigae Spots Featured on 생방송투데이

 Practical Tips:

-- Price Range: Expect to pay around ₩9,000 – ₩12,000 per person.
+- Price Range: You're looking at around ₩9,000 – ₩12,000 per person.

 - How to Get There: Take Seoul Subway Line 3 to Anguk Station (안국역), Exit 2.
 From there, it's a pleasant 5-10 minute walk through the charming Anguk neighborhood towards Bukchon Hanok Village.
 You'll find it tucked away on a smaller street.